Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Introduction

 \section{Introduction}

-As progress is made to integrate machine learning (ML) systems in real-world applications, a concern is to reduce disparities between subsets of the population (e.g. based on age, sex, race) impacted by ML.
-The ML community is approaching this issue from different perspectives: an assortment of metrics to assess potential (un)fairness across subgroups as well as techniques for mitigating unfairness have been proposed (see \cite{delbarrio2020review,makhlouf2020survey,mitchell2018fair,verma2018fairness, Barocas2019-kj,oneto2020fairness} for overviews).

-Fairness metrics and mitigation techniques currently used in real-world applications are typically evaluated on a single learning task or data distribution (e.g. \cite{Zhao2017-zq,agarwal18a,Wang2020-bb,Pfohl2021-xn,Cherepanova2021-qh}).
-Recent work has however highlighted that fairness properties that are satisfied on the data used to develop a model might not always hold if the data distribution changes \cite{Lan2017-ii,kallus2018residual}.
+As progress is made to integrate machine learning (ML) systems in real-world applications, one concern is how the ML model's behaviour might be affected by changes in the data distribution.
+While extensive work has investigated the effect of distribution shift on ML model performance \citep[see ][ for reviews]{Pan2010-tx,Weiss2016-ch,Farahani2020-dl,Wang2021-fz}, recent work has also highlighted that fairness properties that are satisfied on the data used to develop a model might not always hold if the data distribution changes \citep{Lan2017-ii,kallus2018residual}.
 In high-risk domains like healthcare, this can translate to `if a model satisfies fairness criteria when trained in ``Hospital A'', it may not satisfy them when tested in ``Hospital B'''.
-Fueled by this observation, a new field of research is emerging to understand the relationship between ML fairness and robustness to distribution shift (e.g. \cite{Schumann2019-nu,Adragna2020-fs,Veitch2021-rq,Creager2021-ia,Zhang2021-bb}) and to provide mitigation techniques for obtaining \textit{robustly fair} ML models (e.g. \cite{Singh2021-og,Subbaswamy2020-mi,Slack2020-zz,zhao2020fair}).
+Fueled by this observation, a new field of research is emerging to understand the relationship between ML fairness and robustness to distribution shift \citep[e.g. ][]{Schumann2019-nu,Adragna2020-fs,Veitch2021-rq,Creager2021-ia,Zhang2021-bb,Singh2022-na} and to provide mitigation techniques for obtaining \textit{robustly fair} ML models \citep[e.g. ][]{Singh2021-og,Subbaswamy2020-mi,Slack2020-zz,zhao2020fair,Creager2020}.

 Importantly, the success of robustly fair machine learning depends strongly on the nature of the distribution shifts that the system will encounter in practice.
-This point has been made elegantly in work that uses causal structure to provide fairness guarantees under distribution shift \cite{Singh2021-og,Subbaswamy2020-mi}.
-However, these guarantees are only practical when distribution shifts satisfy rather strict assumptions on their causal structure, namely, that the shift only directly affect parts of the data generating process in isolation.
+This point has been made elegantly in existing work as a motivation to use causal structure to provide fairness guarantees for specified distribution shifts \citep{Singh2021-og,Subbaswamy2020-mi}.
+However, to the best of our knowledge, few methods can \textit{diagnose} the nature of the shift and guide towards an appropriate mitigation strategy \cite{Slack2020-zz}.